daiasjose08/DevOpsLab/Pre-requisites/readme.md

 ## Import a sample solution and data

-To accomodate our lab, we will re-use a solution that has been prepared for you.
+To accommodate our lab, we will re-use a solution that has been prepared for you.
 This will be set up in your Developer environment and moved through the environments by the pipelines you create in the lab.

-1. Download the unmanaged solution for a Accomodation listing app from <https://linked365.blog/CPSDevOpsSolution_1_0_0_3.zip>
+1. Download the unmanaged solution for a accommodation listing app from <https://linked365.blog/CPSDevOpsSolution_1_0_0_3.zip>
 2. Download the data files from <https://linked365.blog/Listing_Files.zip> and extract the files into a folder.
 3. Import the Solution in your Developer Environment